ResetXPDR/MSFS2020_AutoFPS/README.md

     - Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
     - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Reset button
-    - Resets TLOD, Cloud, LSFG, and FG settings to initial app flight start values.
+    - Resets TLOD, Clouds, Auto Target FPS and graphics mode detection to initial state.
     - Useful to reintialise and recommence the seek process for TLOD Min/Top + should conditions change significantly from what they were on initial startup.
     - Can be activated by pressing ALT-R while the app has the focus, making it suitable to be assigned as a VR-friendly voice command with an app like VoiceAttack.
   - Flight type - VFR or IFR